 June 11, book available in stores

-June 13, 5:30 PM – 7:30 PM, SF AIA: https://www.aiasf.org/events/
+June 11, 5:30 PM – 7:30 PM, SF AIA: Center for Architecture and Design, San Francisco

-June 14, 1:30 PM – 3:00 PM, Tenino Stone Carver’s Guild: Tenino Stone Shed, 147 Olympia Ave., Tenino, WA)
+June 14, 1:30 PM – 3:00 PM, Tenino Stone Carver’s Guild: Tenino Stone Shed

-June 17, 12:00 PM – 1:30 PM Seattle AIA (Center for Architecture and Design, 1010 Western Ave, Seattle)
+June 17, 12:00 PM – 1:30 PM Seattle AIA, Center for Architecture and Design

-June 25, 7:30 PM – 9:00 PM, Town Hall (Seattle)
+June 25, 7:30 PM – 9:00 PM, Seattle: Town Hall

-June 26, 6:00 PM – 8:30, Private Party, Book Photo Exhibition, Domicile Gallery (4116 E Madison St, Seattle).
+June 26, 6:00 PM – 8:30, Private Party, Book Photo Exhibition, Domicile Gallery

-June 27, 6:00 PM – 8:30, Public Opening, Book Photo Exhibition, Domicile Gallery (4116 E Madison St, Seattle).
-Show runs through July 5th.
+June 27, 6:00 PM – 8:30, Public Opening, Book Photo Exhibition, Domicile Gallery – Show runs through July 5th

 “What Michael Pollan did for food, Richard Rhodes has achieved, brilliantly, for the sorely of stone: a vivid, thrilling journey through a world where nature meets intelligence, Stone unspools a history that ranges across the world and through time into fascinating secrets of art and architecture.
 The passion and clarity in this book will appeal to anyone who has wondered about what endures- and why”